yatongshi/Portfolio/IBM-HR-Analytics-Employee-Attrition-and-Performance.md

 From the previous analysis, we conclude that the employees who are unable to balance work with life are the most frequent group leaving the company

-### From this research I derived new key findings that can lead to xxx:
-Based on our previous analyses, we can say that the most important factors affecting employees attrition are:
+### Based on our previous analyses, we can say that the most important factors affecting employees attrition are:

   1. Monthly Salary: We found that employees with salaries of less than 5K are the most likely to leave their jobs
   2. Work Enviroment: Most of the employees leave their jobs when they are not comfortable in their work space.